DavidLeoni/pictoji/pictoji.md

     🏠 🏠 = 🏠 * 🏠 = 🏠*🏠 = 🏠^2 = 🏠²
     🏠 🏠^2 = 🏠^3 = 🏠³

-- S is not an indeterminate but a symbol domain - i.e., a set, relation, or semantic object
+- S is not an indeterminate but a symbol domain - i.e., a set, relation, 3-levels hierarchy, etc
 - Powers of a base symbol (S², S³, …) denote self-composition: the symbol operating on or assembling copies of itself.
 The resulting form is a network, cluster, or recursive instance of the base type: the meaning of the whole derives from the relations among the instances of the base type.
 Think of it as a system of systems.

 Examples: